How to get rid of ants

 Although most ants are viewed as more of a nuisance than a safety concern, some species do have a very nasty bite / sting.
 Green-headed ants, fire ants and bulldog ants (jack jumpers or bull ants), all have nasty stings which can cause allergic reactions.
 Particularly in the case of fire ants and bulldog ants, if you experience an allergic reaction to a sting or any difficulty in breathing, you should get medical assistance immediately.
 There are been several deaths due to anaphylatic shock caused by ant bites in Australia.

-Good hygienic is critical;
+Good hygiene is critical

 clean away split food and dirty dishes straight away